Kamya and Nikhil, Bengaluru

-Surrounded by nature’s bounty, Kameshwari Chandra and Nikhil Kumar’s fusion wedding was a simple yet beautiful event that celebrated their rich cultures.
+Surrounded by nature’s bounty, Kameshwari Chandra and Nikhil Kumar’s fusion wedding was a simple yet beautiful event that honored Tamil, Telugu, and North Indian traditions.
 Hosted at the breathtaking and plush Taj West End in Bengaluru and photographed by WeddingSutra Favorite – Sam & Ekta who used their creativity to capture stunning stills that conveyed every emotion, this wedding was a cheery affair from the start to finish.

 How They Met